idachev/autohomebackup/README.md

 ```
 LOG_DIR="/home/user/log/autohomebackup"
 ```
-Log directory location.
+Directory location where the script will store its logs.

 ```
 MAIL_ADDR="user@domain.com"
 ```
-Email Address to send mail to.
+Email address to send mail to.

 ## Default Config Options